4 Weird Ways to Simplify Your Life

 One note: It is true that a home can be an investment, so you may want to be putting extra savings or retirement aside.

-4. Replace your extra car with a bicycle
+4. Replace your second car with a bicycle

 I sold my car and bought a bicycle to ride to work instead.
 This has several advantages: